-Only courses in which a student has earned a grade of "D" or "F" may be repeated for purposes of replacing the lower grade.
-The last grade earned is used to compute grade point average.
+Undergraduate: Only those courses in which a student has earned a grade of "D" or "F" can be repeated for purposes of replacing the lower grade.
+The last grade earned is used to compute the grade point average.
 Any course in which a grade of "D" and/or "F" is earned three times at Bethel University may not be repeated at Bethel University.
-In addition, credit earned through examination may not be used to replace a grade earned in a course already taken.
+In addition, credit earned through examination may not be used to replace a "D" or "F" grade earned in a course.